jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

 .. note::

-To avoid unnecessarily fetching STS credentials on every API operation, you can use ``memoize`` function that handles automatically refreshing the credentials when they expire.
+   To avoid unnecessarily fetching |STS| credentials on every API operation, you can use the ``memoize`` function to handle automatically refreshing the credentials when they expire.
    See details with following example code.

 .. code-block:: php